Free Pregnancy Testing & Prenatal Care

 • Reducing the risk of pregnancy complications.
 Following a healthy, safe diet, getting exercise as advised by a health care provider and avoiding exposure to harmful substances can reduce the risk of problems during pregnancy and ensure the infant healthily develops.
 Prenatal can also control existing conditions like high blood pressure or diabetes, which is essential in avoiding serious complications like preeclampsia.

-• Health care providers can give you good advice on what kind of nutrients you need.
-For example, 400 micrograms of folic acid daily reduces the risk for neural tube defects.
+• Healthcare providers can give you good advice on what kind of nutrients you need.
+For example, 400 micrograms of folic acid daily reduces the risk of neural tube defects.
 Most prenatal vitamins include this recommended 400 micrograms, as well as other vitamins that pregnant women and developing babies need.
-Folic acid has also been added to foods like cereals, breads, pasta and other grain-based foods.
+Folic acid has also been added to foods like cereals, breads, pasta, and other grain-based foods.